heitormagaldi/mybotcrypto/README.md

 to run :
 ```
-Firstly, execute o command npm install
+Firstly, execute the command npm install, this command will install all project dependencies.

 Use the command 'yarn dev' to run in test environment
 Use the command 'yarn prod' to run in prodution environment
 ```